-Fabric Textures: Overview and Making-of
+Fabric Textures: Overview and Behind the Scenes

 The number of fabric materials on the site was a bit lacking, so this month's release is all about them!
 It was definitely one of the most requested types of materials, so another set of fabrics is coming later this year, as well.